Darkfire0576/Darkus/index.md

 -that can be called from any script executed by [Synapse X](https://x.synapse.to/).

 0. `Enabled = getgenv().Engine = true/false?`

+"Enabled" is just the booleans third variable, so setting Enabled to false- -would mean setting "getgenv().Engine" to false which sets- -internal.terminal.control_Settings.Enabled to false.
+Example:

+`Enabled = false --// Same thing as setting "internal.terminal.control_Settings.Enabled" to false. if Enabled then --// This is checking if "Enabled" is set to "true" (example code here) else --// If "Enabled" isn't "true"
+   (example code here)
+end`

 # Enabled is equal to "getgenv().Engine" which is a universal variable-
 # -that holds "true or false".
 The name is self-explanatory, enables/disables the entire script.